 And he is so right – much of our anxiety is about things that are actually so unlikely to happen that after the fact we wonder why we worried about it so much in the first place.

-In women, these symptoms are a direct result of fluctuating hormone levels and are indirectly impacted by some of the physical symptoms.
+In women, these signs are a direct result of fluctuating hormone levels and are indirectly impacted by some of the physical signs.
 For example, night sweats that interrupt sleep can leave you feeling tired and vulnerable the next day, and this may trigger nervousness and anxiety.

 So what is happening in our heads that causes these feelings of anxiety?